PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

 ### Create push work pool

-Now navigate to work pools and click create to start configuring your push work pool by selecting a push option in the infrastructure type step.
+Now navigate to the work pools page.
+Click create to start configuring your push work pool by selecting a push option in the infrastructure type step.

 === "AWS ECS"